Skip to content

 Sync and updates

 During scheduled or manual sync jobs, the crawler will check for changes to the <lastmod> attribute in your sitemap.
-If it has been changed to a date occuring after the last sync date, then the page will be crawled, the updated version is stored in the R2 bucket, and automatically reindexed so that your search results always reflect the latest content.
+If it has been changed to a date occurring after the last sync date, then the page will be crawled, the updated version is stored in the R2 bucket, and automatically reindexed so that your search results always reflect the latest content.

 Limits